goreleaser/goreleaser/www/docs/customization/source.md

       dst: docs

       # Strip parent folders when adding files to the archive.
-      # Default: false
       strip_parent: true

       # File info.
       # Not all fields are supported by all formats available formats.
-      # Defaults to the file info of the actual file if not provided.
+      # Default: file info of the source file
       info:
         owner: root
         group: root